 Several actions point to the fact that a more climate-resilient economy and society must be built in each country, such as measures aimed at reducing fuel consumption for energy production, emphasis on energy efficiency and conservation as well as on power generation from renewable sources such as the Sun.

-Our research effort has been geared toward providing a solution to this problem by developing a accurate and fast system for the calculation of surface solar radiation spectra at high resolution and frequency using geostationary satellite data where cloud and aerosol effects are implicit.
+Our research effort has been geared toward providing a solution to this problem by developing an accurate and fast system for the calculation of surface solar radiation spectra at high resolution and frequency using Earth Observation data.

-We have developed a new system for satellite retrieval of high frequency, high spatial resolution, direct normal, global and diffuse horizontal irradiance (DNI, GHI and DHI) spectra at the Earth’s surface that include the effects of clouds and aerosol.
-The total DNI, GHI and DHI in each pixel is a reliable estimate of the solar energy, whatever the weather.
+We have developed a state-of-the-art system for global, direct normal and diffuse horizontal irradiance spectra at the Earth’s surface that include the effects of clouds, aerosols, ozone, elevation and Albedo.
+The total spectral information in each pixel is an analytical and reliable estimate of the solar power and energy, whatever the weather and conditions.

-SOLEA developed one of the main pilot studies of the HORIZON’s 2020 GEO-CRADLE project.
-Under the description name SENSE (Solar Energy Nowcasting SystEm) it will be a starting point for energy related investments and innovative high-end applications and technologies.
+SOLEA designed, developed and applied one of the main pilot studies of the HORIZON’s 2020 GEO-CRADLE project, the so-called Solar Energy Nowcasting SystEm (SENSE).
+SENSE was a starting point for solar energy related investments, strategies and innovative high-end applications and technologies.

 RECORD LOOK-UP TABLE OF ATMOSPHERIC CONDITIONS